 Visit the Acropolis on a Sunday

 The Acropolis hours on Sundays are the same with all other days.
-Closing time is 20.00 in summer and 17.00 in winter.
-Exact closing times during shoulder months tend to vary, so it’s best to check the official website.
+Closing time is 20:00 in summer and 17:00 in winter.
+Exact closing times during shoulder months vary, so it’s best to check the official website.

-Apart from the Acropolis, there are a few more ancient sites you can visit in Athens.
+Apart from the Acropolis and the Ancient Agora, there are a few more archaeological sites you can visit in Athens.
 You can find more information in my article about the combined ticket for the ancient sites in Athens.

 When in Athens, you can visit a museum or two.
-There are several historical museums in Athens, so you can choose the ones you are more interested in.
+There are over 80 museums in Athens, so you can choose the ones you are more interested in.

 The lesser known National Historical Museum, which presents Greece’s most recent history, is free to visit on all Sundays.

-Apart from that, there are a few more free museums and galleries in Athens that you could visit on a Sunday – or any other day.
+And if you want to avoid entrance fees, there are some free museums and galleries in Athens that you could visit on a Sunday – or any other day.

-As for whether Athens supermarkets are open on Sundays, again, the answer is no. Some, but not all, of the bigger supermarket chains open on the Sundays listed above.
+Supermarkets in Athens are also closed on Sunday.
+This includes the sprawling Varvakios food market.
+Some, but not all, of the bigger supermarket chains open on certain Sundays of the year.

 However, if you need some groceries, don’t worry.
 You will generally find that smaller markets and corner shops are open on Sundays.
-In addition, there will always be a kiosk which is walking distance from where you are staying.
+In addition, there will always be a kiosk at walking distance from your hotel.

 Ermou street shops opening hours on Sundays